 The insurance and collateral requirements for deposits are established by banking regulations and Oregon law.
 Federal Deposit Insurance Corporation (FDIC) insurance of \$250,000 applies to total deposits at each financial institution.
 When balances exceed \$250,000, ORS 295.002 requires the bank depository to enter into an agreement described in ORS 295.008(2)(b) and to deposit securities pursuant to ORS 295.015(1).
 The Oregon State Treasurer's Office facilitates these agreements and maintains a list of qualified depositories.
 Well capitalized depository banks must pledge securities with a value of at least 10 percent of their quarter-end public fund deposits, unless otherwise directed by the Oregon State Treasurer.
 Adequately capitalized or undercapitalized bank depositories are required to pledge collateral valued at 110 percent of their uninsured public fund deposits.
 The securities are held by a custodian for the benefit of the State of Oregon.
 Any balances in excess of the FDIC insurance plus 10 percent are considered exposed to custodial credit risk.
 Custodial credit risk for deposits is the risk that, in the event of bank failure, the District will be unable to recover deposits or collateral securities in the hands of an outside party.
-At June 30, 2015, deposits per the bank statements were \$157,836 and were federally insured.
+At June 30, 2021, deposits per the bank statements were \$204,015, which did not exceed the custodial credit risk threshold.